Existence and uniqueness of solutions to rate independent systems with history variable: Introduction

 The paper is organized as follows.
 After introducing the notation, we state at the beginning of section \ref{2} the basic assumptions on the mappings appearing in \eqref{eq:n}.
-Then, we introduce the viscous model associated to \eqref{eq:n}, i.e., \eqref{eq:q10}, and recall its properties \cite{aos}.
-In section \ref{ub} we derive uniform bounds with respect to\ the viscosity parameter $\e$ for the solution of \eqref{eq:q10}.
-Since the state enters the first argument of the dissipation potential $\RR$ via an integral operator, we are able to prove the estimate \eqref{kappa} in Lemma \ref{bound_k}, see also Remark \ref{rem:bound}.
-This is the key to showing uniform estimates for the viscous state in the desired function space (Proposition \ref{lem:est}).
-In section \ref{sec:ex}, the passage to the limit $\e \searrow 0$ in the viscous differential inclusion \eqref{eq:q10} allows us to prove existence of strong solutions to \eqref{eq:n} (Theorem \ref{ex}).
-Section \ref{oc} deals with the optimization of our evolution \eqref{eq:n}, see \eqref{eq:min}.
-The estimate \eqref{kappa} is again employed, this time to show boundedness of the multivalued control-to-state operator (Lemma \ref{lem:est_ris}).
-This will be essential to prove existence of global minimizers to \eqref{eq:min} (Theorem \ref{ex_opt}). \\Section \ref{u0} is dedicated to the uniqueness topic in this paper.
-Here we introduce the precise assumptions on the model \eqref{eq:n20} and show that the existence results from the previous sections apply to this setting.
+Then, we introduce the viscous \ro{system regularizing \eqref{eq:n}}, i.e., \eqref{eq:q10}, and recall its properties \cite{aos}. \ro{Here we also state some new equivalent formulations, including an energy identity (Lemma \ref{prop:ei}).} In section \ref{ub} we derive uniform bounds with respect to\ the viscosity parameter $\e$ for solutions of \eqref{eq:q10}.
+Since the state enters the first argument of the dissipation potential $\RR$ via an integral operator, we are able to prove that \ro{for all $y \in H^1(0,T;Y)$ with $\dot y (t) \in \dom \RR$ f.a.a.\, $t \in (0,T)$ it holds where {$c,c_0>0$ depend} only on the given parameters and $\alpha>0$ is the degree of uniform convexity of $\EE$.} Cf.\,\eqref{kappa} in Lemma \ref{bound_k}, see also Remark \ref{rem:bound}.
+This is the key to showing uniform estimates for viscous states in the desired function space (Proposition \ref{lem:est}).
+In section \ref{sec:ex}, the passage to the limit $\e \searrow 0$ in the \ro{``energy identity" associated with the }viscous differential inclusion \eqref{eq:q10} allows us to prove existence of strong solutions to \eqref{eq:n} (Theorem \ref{ex}). \ro{An \ro{``energy identity" associated with the }rate-independent evolution is given in Proposition \ref{lem:ei}.} Section \ref{oc} deals with the optimization of our evolution \eqref{eq:n}, see \eqref{eq:min}.
+The estimate \eqref{kappa} is again employed, this time to show the boundedness of the multivalued control-to-state operator (Lemma \ref{lem:est_ris}).
+The latter provides the starting point for the proof of existence of global minimizers for \eqref{eq:min} (Theorem \ref{ex_opt}). \\Section \ref{u0} is dedicated to \ro{uniqueness results}.
+Here we introduce the precise assumptions on the \ro{system} \eqref{eq:n20} and show that the existence results from the previous sections apply to this setting.
 Subsection \ref{u} contains the main result concerning the unique solvability of \eqref{eq:n20}.
 Based on a very careful analysis, we prove a fundamental estimate in Proposition \ref{lem:ess}.
-By making again use of the fact that the state enters the dissipation functional through an integral operator, we establish this crucial result by imposing only a smoothness condition on $\kappa$ (Assumption \ref{assu:k} and Remark \ref{rem:non}).
+By making again use of the fact that the state enters the dissipation functional through an integral operator, we establish this crucial result by imposing a smoothness condition on $\kappa$ (Assumption \ref{assu:k} and Remark \ref{rem:non}).
 Proposition \ref{lem:ess} is the key to proving the Lipschitz stability of the (at first, multivalued) solution map of \eqref{eq:n20}.
 As a first consequence, uniqueness follows (Theorem \ref{thm:lip}).
 A second noteworthy implication is the uniform Lipschitz continuity with respect to\ the viscosity parameter $\e$ of the respective viscous solution operator (Proposition \ref{lem:lip_c}).
 The consequences of the uniqueness result and the impact on future work are discussed in section \ref{sec:c}.